-Built in 1828, this chapel is unique because it was built as a rotunda.
+Built in 1828, this chapel is unique since it was built as a rotunda.
 It is dedicated to Notre Dame de la Garde who was worshipped by the sailors returning from long sea journeys in the Newfoundland and Iceland waters, and by their families.
 The chapel opens occasionally during summer holidays.

-To go back and carry straight on to rue des Landes to road D786.
-Cross the road and to follow rue de la Garenne the intersection.
+Go back and carry straight on to rue des Landes to road D786.
+Cross the road and follow rue de la Garenne's intersection